TheUnknownFew/GameOfLife/README.md

 ## About

 Welcome to my project.
-This is a self-assigned excersie where I have/am going to develope Conway's Game of Life in stages starting with a simple implementation and the working up to a more advanced, graphical implementation.
+This is a self-assigned exercise where I have/am going to develop Conway's Game of Life in stages starting with a simple implementation and the working up to a more advanced, graphical implementation.

 For this project, I have specific goals I want to achieve such as learning how to implement a rendering API.
 I feel that Conway's Game of Life is simple enough that I can spend more time focusing on learning goals rather than mulling over specific design details.